MariosKef/FlyBy/README.md

 ![](/images/flyby_2.png)

 # To-do:
-* Automate the process by simply adding the departure date and flight numbers as arguments.
+- Automate the process by simply adding the departure date and flight numbers as arguments. :heavy_check_mark: (_to-be optimized_)
-* Give insights on areas around the flight coordinates (within a given radius).
+- Give insights on areas around the flight coordinates (within a given radius).
-* Turn into cli tool.
+- Turn into cli tool.